CarloRossanigo/ANTLR4/README.md

 $ java -jar EspressioneApp.jar /path/to/file.txt
 ```

-Replace `/path/to/file.txt` with the actual path to the text file you want to analyze.
+Replace `/path/to/file.txt` with the actual path to the text file you want to analyze, for istance in our case: src/test/test0.txt

----
+#### Step 2: How to create the JAR file
+If you've already compiled the project and generated a JAR file, you can execute the program via the `java -jar` command.

+If you haven't created a JAR file yet, you can do so from Eclipse by going to `File -> Export -> Java -> Runnable JAR file`.
+This will generate an executable JAR file (e.g., `EspressioneApp.jar`).

 ## Example Input File